bp/resqpy/docs/tutorial/cellular_grids.rst

 A couple more methods are needed when writing a Grid object:

-* write_hdf5_from_caches()
+* write_hdf5()
 * create_xml()

 There are several other methods in the Grid class, and many of those above can be used in more than one way.
 The olio.grid_functions module contains some higher level functions for specialist grid operations and the derived_model module contains many functions for modifying grid geometries.

 Reading a Grid object
 ---------------------
-In this tutorial the examples refer to the S-bend dataset and assume that the .epc and .h5 files have already been generated (see earlier tutorial).
+In this tutorial the examples refer to the S-bend dataset.

 First open a Model object in the usual way: